 Urchs's section on neuroscience, however, is a mere promissory note: Neuroscience may solve some or even many of its outstanding questions through methods that are more mindful of complexity.
-This is plausible, since the number of entities is known to be large and multiple levels of organization seem to be relevant.
+This is plausible, since the number of interacting entities as well as their multi-level organization is known to be large.
 But little is accomplished by pointing to a subject which is at present insufficiently understood.
 Our insufficient understanding may stem from the fact that we have not been mindful of complexity - but we may also lack the right kind of mathematical methods, or perhaps the correct aggregate-level causal factors have not yet been identified (as was essential for Keynes's work).
 Without additional arguments for the use of complexity thinking, we do not learn much from neuroscience's outstanding questions beyond the fact that these questions exist.